BouvetStockholmAB/sv-boilerplate/README.md

 - [Gulp](http://gulpjs.com/) tasks.
 - [Sass](http://sass-lang.com/).
 - [Autoprefixer](https://github.com/postcss/autoprefixer).
-- CSS minification.
 - [Optimization of image assets](https://github.com/sindresorhus/gulp-imagemin).
 - Images embedded (Base64 encoded) in CSS on demand.
-- Script concatention and minification.
+- Script concatention
-- Setup for async loading of font-face fonts embedded in separate CSS.
-- Setup for non-blocking async load of JavaScript file.
 - Custom [Lodash](https://lodash.com/) builds based on usage in JS-files available.
 - JSHint on build, .jshintrc for use by IDE.
 - JSCS on build, .jscsrc for use by IDE.
 Uses customized version of [jQuery JS Style Guide](https://contribute.jquery.org/style-guide/js/)
 - Serving assets from localhost
-- Instructions and velocity script for including files in SiteVision (head)
+- Instructions and custom script modules for including files in SiteVision
 - Bookmarklet to toggle dev- and production (or demo) mode
+- Instructions for including files for finished site

 ## Set up a new project